Microfluidic Mixing: How to Design Efficient Micromixers for Lab-on-a-Chip Devices

 Advantages:

-• Easy to fabricate
+• Easy and cost-effective to fabricate

 Limitations:

-• Performance depends heavily on flow rate
+• Mixing depends heavily on flow rate and channel length

 • Electrokinetic mixing (e.g., AC electroosmosis)

-• Magnetic stirring with magnetic beads
+• Magnetic bead stirring

 Advantages: